axibase/atsd/README.md

 Axibase Time Series Database (ATSD) is a non-relational database optimized for collecting, storing, and analyzing temporal data from IT infrastructure, industrial equipment, smart meters, and IoT devices.

-## The Origins
+## Origins

 ATSD is developed by [Axibase Corporation](https://axibase.com/about-us/), established in 2004, based on our decade-long experience with IT infrastructure management systems.
-We wanted to build a specialized database with focus on data quality and where historical data was a first-class citizen.
-More specifically, ATSD was designed to overcome intrinsic issues with data warehouse systems backed by relational DBs such as [Tivoli DW](https://www.ibm.com/support/knowledgecenter/en/SS4EKN_7.2.0/com.ibm.itm.doc_6.3/install/tdw_overview.htm) which suffer from stale/invalid records and slow analytical queries due to lack of indexes.
+We sought to build a specialized database with a focus on data quality where historical data was treated like a first-class citizen.
+More specifically, ATSD was designed to overcome intrinsic issues with data warehouse systems backed by relational DBs like [Tivoli DW](https://www.ibm.com/support/knowledgecenter/en/SS4EKN_7.2.0/com.ibm.itm.doc_6.3/install/tdw_overview.htm), which suffer from stale/invalid records and slow analytical queries due to a lack of indexes.

 A prototype was ready by June 2013 and an MVP was released in October 2013.
 The first licensed ATSD instance was delivered to a customer in mid-2014.